TimManiquet/recurrent_issues_DNNs/README.md

 ## Recurrent issues with DNN models of visual recognition

-This repository contains data and code associated with *Maniquet, T., Op de Beeck, H. & Costantino., A. (2024) Recurrent issues with deep neural networks of visual recognition*.
+This repository contains data and code associated with *Maniquet, T., Op de Beeck, H. & Costantino., A. (2024) Recurrent issues with deep neural networks of visual recognition* (see [preprint](https://doi.org/10.1101/2024.04.02.587669)).

 ### Data